pitchtarget/pitchtarget.github.io/api/campaigns/desktop_app_ad.markdown

 ---
-layout: default
+layout: default_with_nav
+title: Desktop App Ads
-title: Campaigns API
+section: Campaigns API
+nav: campaigns_api_links.md
 ---

-# Campaigns API

 ### Desktop App Ad
 Use these parameters when you need to drive installs and usage of your Desktop App on Facebook.